amarjotgill/origin-bound-cookies/draft-amarjotgill-origin-bound-cookies-protocol.md

 ## Cookie Store Eviction
  The last algorithm that will need to be updated is the Cookie Store Eviction algorithm outlined [Section 5.2.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-remove-excess-cookies-for-a).

+  First a new algorithm to sort eviction cookies will be added in [Section 5.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-subcomponent-algorithms)

+ This algorithm `Sort Eviction Cookies` will be as follows.

+ 1. Take a list of references to all cookies.
+ 2. Let insecureCookies be a list of cookies in the user agent's cookie store whose host whose host is host-equal to host and whose secure is false.
+ 3. Let insecureDomainCookies be a list of all cookies with the domain attribute set.
+Sort this list by earliest last-access-time first.
+ 4. let insecureOriginCookies be a list of the remaining cookies in insecureCookies and sort this list by earliest last-access-time first.
+ 5. Append insecureOriginCookies to the end of insecureDomainCookies.
+The resulting list is the final, sorted list of insecure cookies.
+ 6. Let secureCookies be a list of cookies in the user agent's cookie store whose host is host-equal to host and whose secure is true.
+ 7. Let secureDomainCookies be a list of all cookies with the domain attribute set.
+Sort this list by earliest last-access-time first.
+ 8. Let secureOriginCookies be a list of the remaining cookies in secureCookies and sort this list by earliest last-access-time first.
+ 9. Append secureOriginCookies to the end of secureDomainCookies.
+The resulting list is the final, sorted list of secure cookies.
+ 10. Return both sorted list.

+Step 2 of [Section 5.2.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-remove-excess-cookies-for-a) need to be updated to replace:
+{:quote}
+>1.
+Let insecureCookies be a list of references to all cookies in the user agent's cookie store whose host is host-equal to host and whose secure is false.
+>2.
+Sort insecureCookies by earliest last-access-time first.
+>3.
+Let secureCookies be a list of references to all cookies in the user agent's cookie store whose host is host-equal to host and whose secure is true.
+>4.
+Sort secureCookies by earliest last-access-time first.

+With the following:
+{:quote}
+> 1. Let insecureCookies and secureCookies be the results from Sort Eviction Cookies.

+All remaining steps will stay the same.
+Updating these steps will ensure that cookies with the domain attribute set for each origin are deleted before any other cookie.

 ## Requirements Specific to Non-Browser User Agents